Uncovering the Truth Behind Negligence in Healthcare

 - The doctor-patient relationship between the plaintiff and the defendant exists.
 Medical records can be used to prove this;

-- The defendant was negligent due to their failure to provide the same level of care that another doctor (to put it plainly, a competent doctor), would have provided in such situation; and
+- The defendant was negligent due to their failure to provide the same level of care that another doctor (to put it plainly, a competent doctor), would have provided in such a situation; and

 - The doctor’s negligence directly caused the patient’s injuries.

-The challenge in medical malpractice lawsuits is the necessity to prove the three elements by “a preponderance of evidence.”
-Meaning, the jury is convinced that the facts you presented, more likely than not, are true.
+- The challenge in medical malpractice lawsuits is the necessity to prove the three elements by “a preponderance of evidence.”
+Meaning, that the jury is convinced that the facts you presented, more likely than not, are true.

 Other factors that make it difficult to prove medical malpractice include:

-Complex Evidence.
 The complex nature of the evidence is one of the primary reasons that make medical malpractice lawsuits distinctly difficult.
 As the evidence presented is incredibly complex, victims without a medical background may have a hard time presenting theirs.
 It’s also possible that the jury may misinterpret some of the evidence, and as a result of misunderstanding, support the defendant.